KJuure/PatternAnalysis-2025/recognition/OASIS_Improved_2D_UNet/README.md

 OASIS Improved 2D UNet - Project 1

+Day 1:

 First started by asking ChatGPT to produce framework and code to solve the problem.
 To do so, I provided ChatGPT the project description file.
 Once it provided a solution, I studied the given solution to learn how it works and to see if it was suitable.

 I asked ChatGPT to provide step by step instructions on implementing the given code including proper file directories and any additional required scripts.

+Then I created the text files as well as the script requried to generate the list of ID names for the algorithm to use to pull images.

+Day 2:

+I have written the code for dataset.py and I am now studying and confirming the code is correct.

+After spending an hour reviewing dataset.py, I have discovered ChatGPT does a lot of edge testing and confirmation.
+I have removed all the ones I have deemed unneccessary such as checking if the file directories are in "OASIS PNG" or "flat" layout, and alterations to the code which allows for both layouts.